kengz/python/README.md

   <a name="stringss--quotes"></a><a name="6.1"></a>
   - [6.1](#strings--quotes) Use single quotes `''` for strings.

     > Why?
-Less escaping for double quote `""`, and makes code more searchable.
+Less escaping for double quote `""`, less bloat, and makes code more searchable.

     ```python
     # bad